hopsoft/docker-graphite-statsd/README.md

 * GRAPHITE_WSGI_REQUEST_LINE: (0) The maximum size of HTTP request line in bytes.

 ### Graphite-web
-* GRAPHITE_SECRET_KEY: (UNSAFE_DEFAULT)  Set this to a long, random unique string to use as a secret key for this install
 * GRAPHITE_ALLOWED_HOSTS: (*) In Django 1.5+ set this to the list of hosts your graphite instances is accessible as.
 See: [https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-ALLOWED_HOSTS](https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-ALLOWED_HOSTS)
 * GRAPHITE_TIME_ZONE: (Etc/UTC) Set your local timezone
 * GRAPHITE_LOG_ROTATION: (true) rotate logs